yampelo/beagle/docs/development.md

 ### Using Edge Classes

-Once an edge class is defined, and is set as an attribute on a node class.
-Adding the edge can be done by inserting the target node into the defaultdict, and optionally adding data to that instance:
+Once an edge class is defined, it is set as an attribute on a node class.
+Adding the edge can be done by inserting the target node into the defaultdict, and optionally adding data to that instance as shown below:

 Let's say we want to add a `ChangeValue` edge from a `Process` to a `RegistryKey`, and that the edge `defaultdict` is defined on `changed_value` attribute: